In Cleveland, fine dining serves up training – and dignity – after prison

 Abdul El-Amin enrolled in the program in June after being incarcerated for 20 years.
 “When you come here, it is sincere.
 You’re welcome.
 You can feel it,” he says after his first two weeks of training.
 He adds, “I’m seeing so many other opportunities that I didn’t think about when I was incarcerated.”

 That’s not to say the program isn’t demanding.
-Over 2,000 people have trained at the restaurant since its opening in 2013.
+Over 2,000 people have trained at Edwins since its opening in 2013.
 Of those, only 600 have graduated because most drop out, often within the first two weeks.
 (They’re always welcome to reapply.)
-The restaurant boasts a 95% employment rate for its alumni, and fewer than 1% of graduates are re-incarcerated.
+The program boasts a 95% employment rate for its alumni, and fewer than 1% of graduates are re-incarcerated.
 Star pupils have gone on to work in restaurants across America and even in France.

 “[Mr. Chrostowski] really doesn’t care what walk of life you’re from, who you are, what you’ve done,” says William Brown, a staff member at Cleveland’s Community Assessment & Treatment Services, a rehabilitation organization that enrolls promising individuals in the Edwins program.
 “He wants to see you succeed.
 And he will go the extra mile.”